Using the VS Code Debugger

 Let's set a break point at the keccak256 function, so we can continue execution up to the point when it's first invoked without having to go one step at a time.

-We just need to click the to the right of the line number 18.
+We just need to click to the right of the line number 18.
 Once the breakpoint appears, we can click the continue button or use its corresponding keyboard shortcut (F5 by default).

 Now we are debugging the keccak256 function, notice the Call Stack pane at the lower right.
 This lets us inspect the current call stack of our process.